Diffusion Recommender Models and the Illusion of Progress: A Concerning Study of Reproducibility and a Conceptual Mismatch: Previous Studies on Reproducibility and Progress in Recommender Systems

 Informally speaking, we can say that a work is reproducible if other researchers can obtain (almost) the same results as reported by the authors when repeating the experimental evaluation described in the paper, \idest using the same algorithm, datasets, and evaluation protocol.
 Given the technical sophistication of many modern recommendation algorithms, accurately re-implementing an algorithm based only on the descriptions in a paper is in most cases challenging and can be error-prone.
 Furthermore, small variations in the experimental procedures, \eg in terms of data preprocessing and data splitting, may also lead to different evaluation outcomes.\footnote{Similar considerations apply for algorithmic works that do not exclusively focus on accuracy, see \cite{Daniil2024Reproducing} for a recent study in the context of popularity bias mitigation strategies.} Therefore, to ensure reproducibility it is of utmost importance that researchers share the artifacts they used to obtain the results that were reported in a paper.

-Unfortunately, it seems that for the majority of published research works, the necessary artifacts for reproducibility are not shared, though there are some exceptions.
-A study~\cite{ferraridacremaetal2019} from 2019 showed that only about 39\% of a selection of works published at top-level outlets could be reproduced based on the shared code and data.
+Unfortunately, it seems that for the majority of published research, the necessary artifacts for reproducibility are not shared, though there are some exceptions.
+A 2019 study~\cite{ferraridacremaetal2019} showed that only about 39\% of a selection of works published at top-tier venues provided the artifacts (source code and data) allowing researchers to attempt a reproducibility study.
 A later study published in 2023 on the specific class of recommender systems based on reinforcement learning revealed that only about 21\% of the considered works included the necessary reproducibility artifacts~\cite{Cavenaghi2023RLReproduciblity}.
-Worryingly, even for those papers where artifacts were shared, it turned out that frequently some artifacts and important details were missing, resulting in a situation where only in a small fraction of the cases the numbers that were reported in the original papers could be reproduced.
+Worryingly, even for papers in which artifacts were shared, some artifacts and important details were often missing, leading to a situation in which only a small fraction of the originally reported numbers could be reproduced.

-Notably, reproducibility issues are not a particular problem of recommender systems research.
+Notably, reproducibility issues are not specific to recommender systems research.
 Similar phenomena can be found in the broader machine learning literature~\cite{Semmelrock2024Repro}, and in Artificial Intelligence (AI) in general~\cite{Gunderson2018State}.
 Gunderson et al.~\cite{Gunderson2018State}, for example, examined as many as 400 papers published in the broad top-level conference series IJCAI and AAAI, and measured different variables which served as indicators for reproducibility, including the documentation of the method, the data, and the experiments.
 Their analyses, for example, showed that only in very few cases (less than 10\%) the code was shared by the authors.
 In a later analysis, various \emph{sources of irreproducibility} in machine learning research were identified~\cite{Gunderson2022sources}, and the authors proposed a framework that describes a machine learning methodology to avoid such problems.

 Notably, in this work, the term reproducibility is used in a broad interpretation, where reproducibility ultimately means that researchers will arrive at the same conclusions after re-running an experiment.